-Subletting You can rent out a room in the home at any time, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless either: you own a 100% share you have your landlord's permission, which they will only give in exceptional circumstances If you're a serving member of the armed forces, and you're required to serve away from the area where you live for a fixed period, you may sublet the entire home subject to the landlord's permission.
+You can rent out a room in the home at any time, but you must live there at the same time.

+You cannot sublet (rent out) your entire home unless you have your landlord's permission.
+They will only give permission in exceptional circumstances.

+If you're a serving member of the armed forces, and you're required to serve away from the area where you live for a fixed period, you may sublet the entire home subject to the landlord's permission.